peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

         System.IComparable,
         System.IEquatable

 Arbitrary-precision rational number.
-This class cannot be inherited.Thread safety:Instances of this class are immutable, so they are inherently safe for use by multiple threads.
+This class cannot be inherited.<b>Thread safety:</b>Instances of this class are immutable, so they are inherently safe for use by multiple threads.
 Multiple instances of this object with the same properties are interchangeable, so they should not be compared using the "==" operator (which only checks if each side of the operator is the same instance).

 ### ERational Constructor